 - We expect your app to be well-designed and polished.
 This includes everything from following interface guidelines to good layout to good fonts/colors.
 (15: Great, 12: Good, 9: Reasonable, 6: Okay, 3: Poor, 0: Unusable)

 5 pts - Documentation

-- Follow the basic format of the proposal, with these additional sections added after the wireframe explanation
+- Use the same format as the proposal, with these additional sections added after the wireframe explanation:

 - Platform Justification - What are the benefits to the platform you chose?

 - Major Features/Screens - Include short descriptions of each (at least 3 of these)

 - Optional Features - Include specific directions on how to test/demo each feature and declare the exact set that adds up to ~60 pts

 - Testing Methodologies - What did you do to test the app?